-Wonders Grade 5 materials refer to ELD Standards Statements as drivers of language development.
+Wonders Grade 1 materials refer to ELD Standards Statements as drivers of language development.
 The materials specifically focus on ELD Standard Statement #2-the language for language arts.
 The resources support multilingual learners to develop language while simultaneously engaging in grade-level content instruction through multiple offerings of content area topics.
-Students reach grade-level material through support of graphics, organizers, frames, and visuals.
-A graphic organizer is found in Unit 3 Week 3 classroom materials and it is designed to guide the students through walking through the author's claim.
+Students reach grade-level material through the support of graphics, organizers, frames, and visuals.
+A graphic organizer is found in Unit 6 Week 5 classroom materials, and it is designed to guide the students through walking through the author's claim.

-The daily lessons planner includes lesson support that addresses content LA standards and the teachers resources available include sentence stems and sentence frames that can be used with each lesson.
+The daily lessons planner includes lesson support that addresses content LA standards and the teacher resources available include sentence stems and sentence frames that can be used with each lesson.

 The resources support multilingual learners in communicating information, ideas, concepts, and encourages engagement in disciplinary practices through opportunities to represent ideas and learning through both oral and written domains.
 The use of content and language standards keep focus on both content and language learning.
 Materials that support oral and written domains are found in the resources section.
 There is a resource called "ELL Small Group Guide" that provides multiple opportunities for students to speak and write.
+The example below is from the reading, The Magpie's Nest.